7 Days – $2,800

 In London, you’ll embark on a leisurely walking tour lead by Kristine, taking you to sites associated with the events, including the house at which Major Henry Percy delivered the French Eagles to the Prince of Wales, and the many clubs, houses, streets and sites that have a connection to the Campaign.
 You’ll tour Apsley House, Wellington’s London home and site of his annual Waterloo Banquets, and the Household Cavalry Museum at Horse Guards, in Whitehall.

-It is probably true to say that no battle in history has stirred so many emotions and provoked more literature than Waterloo.
-Fought on 18 June 1815 between the Allied armies of the Duke of Wellington and Blucher and the French army under Napoleon, the battle continues to court controversy even today.
-Our tour follows the momentous events of the campaign, visiting the battlefields of Quatre Bras, Ligny and the dramatic events of 17 June, and, of course, Waterloo itself, where Wellington’s army hung on grimly until the arrival of Blucher’s Prussians tipped the scales in favour of the Allies.
-But even before we leave for Belgium we explore the London of 1815 in the company of authors and regency experts Louise Allen and Kristine Hughes Patrone who will show us the many clubs, houses, streets and sites that have a connection with the campaign.
-We also visit a host of museums and related sites including the superb new Waterloo Memorial with its high-tech exhibits and 3D cinema, the famous Lion Mound and panorama, the wonderful presentation at refurbished Hougoumont and the headquarters of both Wellington and Napoleon.
+Crossing to Brussels via the Eurostar, Gareth Glover will guide you over the battlefields of Quatre Bras, Ligny and, of course, Waterloo itself, where Wellington’s army valiantly hung on until the arrival of Blucher’s Prussian troops, tipping the scales in favour of the Allies.
+You’ll also visit a host of museums and related sites including the superb new Waterloo Visitor’s Centre with its high-tech exhibits and 3D cinema, the famous Lion Mound and panorama, the wonderful presentation at the refurbished Hougoumont farmhouse and the headquarters of both Wellington and Napoleon.